CartoDB/airship/docs/guides/01-getting-started.md

     npm i @carto/airship-components

-You need to call the `defineCustomElements` function to use the web components from npm.
+You need to call the `defineCustomElements` function (better in the app entry point) to use the web components from npm.

 ```js